Igor Stravinsky: Adjustment to the United States and commercial works

 Upon arriving in the United States, Stravinsky resided with Edward W. Forbes, the director of the Charles Eliot Norton Lectures series at Harvard University.
-The composer was contracted to deliver six lectures for the series, beginning in October 1939 and ending in April 1940.
+Stravinsky was contracted to deliver six lectures for the series, beginning in October 1939 and ending in April 1940.
 The lectures, written with assistance from Pyotr Suvchinsky and Alexis Roland-Manuel, were published in French under the title Poétique musicale (Poetics of Music) in 1941, with an English translation following in 1947.
-Between lectures, Stravinsky finished the Symphony in C and toured across the country, meeting de Bosset upon her arrival in New York.
-Stravinsky and de Bosset finally married on 9 March 1940 in Bedford, Massachusetts.
+Between lectures, Stravinsky finished the Symphony in C and toured across the country, meeting Vera upon her arrival in New York.
+Stravinsky and Vera married on 9 March 1940 in Bedford, Massachusetts.
 After the completion of his lecture series, the couple moved to Los Angeles, where they applied for American naturalization.
+There Stravinsky and his wife became close friends of the violinist and musicologist Sol Babitz, and became the godparents of Babitz's daughter, the writer and artist Eve Babitz.

-Money became scarce as the war stopped the composer from receiving European royalties, making him take up numerous conducting engagements and compose commercial works for the entertainment industry, including the Scherzo à la russe for Paul Whiteman and the Scènes de ballet for a Broadway revue.
+Money became scarce as the war stopped Stravinsky from receiving European royalties, making him take up numerous conducting engagements and compose commercial works for the entertainment industry, including the Scherzo à la russe for Paul Whiteman and the Scènes de ballet for a Broadway revue.
+He allowed The Rite of Spring to be used in Walt Disney's 1940 animated feature Fantasia that featured a rearranged and shortened version of the piece by Leopold Stokowski.
 Some discarded film music made it into larger works, as with the war-inspired Symphony in Three Movements, the middle movement of which used music from an unused score for The Song of Bernadette (1943).
-The couple's poor English led to the formation of a predominantly European social circle and home life: the estate staff consisted of mostly Russians, and frequent guests included musicians Joseph Szigeti, Arthur Rubinstein, and Sergei Rachmaninoff.
-However, Stravinsky eventually joined popular Hollywood circles, attending parties with celebrities and becoming closely acquainted with European authors Aldous Huxley, W. H. Auden, Christopher Isherwood, and Dylan Thomas.
+The poor English of Stravinsky and Vera led to the formation of a predominantly European social circle and home life: the estate staff consisted of mostly Russians, and frequent guests included musicians Joseph Szigeti, Arthur Rubinstein, and Sergei Rachmaninoff.
+However, Stravinsky eventually joined popular Hollywood circles, attending parties with celebrities, and becoming closely acquainted with European authors Aldous Huxley, W. H. Auden, Christopher Isherwood, and Dylan Thomas.